eliott-tempez/M2_sleep-states_Kaggle/README.md

 # Child Mind Institute - Detect Sleep States - Kaggle Competition

 Sleep is vital in regulating mood, emotions, and behavior across all age groups, especially in children.
 Accurately detecting sleep and wakefulness using wrist-worn accelerometer data enables researchers to better understand sleep patterns and disturbances in children.
 These predictions could have significant implications, particularly for children and youth experiencing mood and behavioral difficulties.
+This project was carried out as part of Université Paris Cité's bioinformatics master's 2; its aim was to predict the onset and wake-up time of children, using a deep learning model.

 ## Download the data